Date: October 30, 2018

 2:45 p.m. – 3:00 p.m. // Concluding Remarks // *Note: Site tour will follow after the event wrap up

-After the forum, a group of participants will leave for a tour to learn about the landscape and built environment of affordable housing projects in the city of Thunder Bay.
-We will take you through the following projects:
+After the forum, a group of participants were provided a tour to learn about the landscape and built environment of affordable housing projects in the city of Thunder Bay.
+The following projects were viewed:

 - Donald Street East- new eight-plex development of affordable housing for single, non-seniors.
 Designed to be energy efficient.

 - McIvor Court- typical large building with an interior opportunity for development